ajayvb03/Garudaastra/README.md

 ## Installation

-this tool is based on python3 before starting you need to install below libraries using  pip3
+this tool is based on python3 before starting you need to install below libraries
+# For linux based distros****
 ```bash
 pip3 install shodan